 Following are the three main participants in a typical claim handling process: Employer, contractor, and claims certifier/engineer/employer representative are listed in that order.
 The project's funder or investor is the Employer, in our case the Ethiopian Road Administration (ERA).
 The contractor is entitled to make a claim for an extension of time (EoT) and/or loss and expense in the event that the Employer's actions, those of those for whom the Employer is responsible, such as the Employer's representative's acts, servants, or agents, or relevant events specified in the Contract Agreement, change the Contract or cause the Project to be delayed.
 In a connection between an employer and a contractor, the contractor is often the claimant as they are also entitled to compensation for the additional cost of variations.
 The engineer is the other key participant in the claim process.
 In accordance with the terms of the contract, the engineer is obligated to respond to claims made by the contractor (Aibinu, 2007).

-2.5.1 Claims Identification
+2.5.1 Claims Identification Process

 Identification of subjects is the first and most important activity claimants must perform before filing possible claims (Hai, 2019).
 The contractor must be able to detect and identify a claim scenario as it emerges, not after it has turned into a controversial subject.
 The owner can only be informed of adverse or potentially unfavorable job conditions through an active program of claims and change order detection and notification.
 An active claims strategy can also assist the owner in identifying the possible extent of cost and timing impacts early enough to acquire sufficient funding and make the necessary and timely adjustments.